BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/cronDaemon_step_by_step.md

 # Step-by-step guide to do something at specific time in ESP32_web_ftp_telnet_server_template

-ESP32_web_ftp_telnet_server_template uses two things that enables you run specific routines at specific time.
+ESP32_web_ftp_telnet_server_template uses two things that enables you to run specific routines at specific time.
 The first is cronDaemon and the second is cron table.
 CronDaemon is a special task or process that runs inside ESP32 server and is responsible for two things:
 -	The first is to update internal ESP32 clock with NTP server(s) once a day.
 ESP32 server must be aware of current time first if it wants to execute something at specific time.
 -	The second is to constantly check the content of cron table inside ESP32 server memory and calls cornHandler function provided by your program when the time is right.